drbean/curriculum/correspondence/tone/slides.md

 You can subordinate an idea (put it in the background) by placing it in middle paragraphs of your message, because these paragraphs receive the least emphasis.

+### emphasis paragraphs

+The following 3 questions are about emphasis and subordination.

+In a three-paragraph essay, some ideas are going to stick in the reader's mind, and other ideas won't make much impression.
+Writers are aware of this and use emphasis and subordination to control what makes an impression and what doesn't leave an impression.

+Ideas placed in the first paragraph are emphasized.
+They are remembered best.
+Ideas in the last paragraph are also emphasized and remembered well.

+Ideas placed in middle paragraphs don't make much of an impression.
+They are subordinated or in the background, by being placed in middle paragraphs.

 ## confidence

 	Don't be humble